12. Simple Linear Regression

 These ideas organise the chapter.

-The experimenter must ensure the following key requirements for a simple linear regression:
+As the experimenter, you must ensure the following requirements before a simple linear regression is fitted:

 After the model has been fitted, the following assumptions must be checked:

-1. Normality: The residuals should be approximately normally distributed.
+- Normality: The residuals \(e_i\) should be approximately normally distributed.

-2. Homoscedasticity: The residual variance should be roughly constant across the fitted values.
+- Homoscedasticity: The variance of the residuals \(e_i\) should be roughly constant across the fitted values.

-As in the earlier inferential chapters, the workflow is important.
-We first inspect the data, then fit the model, then examine the residuals, and only then interpret the coefficients with confidence.
+As in the earlier inferential chapters, you must pay attention to the workflow.
+We first inspect the data (EDA and graphically), then fit the model, then examine the residuals (graphically first, then assumption tests if desired), and only then interpret the coefficients with confidence.

-Simple linear regression is the first modelling framework in the sequence in which we write an explicit equation for the mean response and then estimate its parameters from data.
-The model itself and the least-squares fitting rule are set out more carefully in the Core Equations section below.
+Simple linear regression is the first statistical method in the work we have done thus far in which we write an explicit equation (the model) for the mean response and then estimate its parameters from data.

 The line is fitted by minimising the sum of squared residuals.
 This is why ordinary linear regression is often called an ordinary least squares method.